Aspyro/Aspyro-Ores/README.md

 #### Quixelan Gem

 - Quixelan Gem is a drop from Quixelan Ore.
+[WIP]
 - Quixelan Gem can be infused in an Anvil with a Speed II potion to get one Infused Quixelan Gem.
+[WIP]
 - Quixelan Gem can be used to create Quixelan-forged Boots by associating two Quixelan Gems to metallic boots in a Smithing Table.
+[WIP]
   - Valid boots : Iron Boots, Golden Boots, Diamond Boots, Netherite Boots.

 #### Infused Quixelan Gem

 - Infused Quixelan Gem is obtained by infusing a Quixelan Gem with a Speed II potion in an Anvil.
+[WIP]
 - Infused Quixelan Gem can be used to create Infused Quixelan-forged Boots by associating two Infused Quixelan Gems to Quixelan-forged Boots in a Smithing Table.
+[WIP]
   - Valid boots : Quixelan-forged Iron Boots, Quixelan-forged Golden Boots, Quixelan-forged Diamond Boots, Quixelan-forged Netherite Boots.

 #### Quixelan-forged Boots

 - Quixelan-forged Boots are obtained by associating two Quixelan Gems to metallic boots in a Smithing Table.
+[WIP]
   - Valid boots : Iron Boots, Golden Boots, Diamond Boots, Netherite Boots.
   - Gems cannot be forged in leather and chainmail as they are too fragile.
 - Quixelan-forged Boots have a permanent Speed I boost when worn by the player.
+[WIP]
   - Permanent Speed I boost accumulates with other Speed sources.
   - Slowness status cancels th Speed I boost before applying for the duration of the status.

 #### Infused Quixelan-forged Boots

 - Infused Quixelan-forged Boots are obtained by associating two Infused Quixelan Gems to Quixelan-forged metallic boots in a Smithing Table.
+[WIP]
   - Valid boots: Quixelan-forged Iron Boots, Quixelan-forged Golden Boots, Quixelan-forged Diamond Boots, Quixelan-forged Netherite Boots.
   - Gems cannot be forged in leather and chainmail as they are too fragile.
 - Infused Quixelan-forged Boots have a permanent Speed II boost when worn by the player.
+[WIP]
   - Permanent Speed II boost accumulates with other Speed sources.
   - Slowness status cancels the Speed II boost before applying for the duration of the status.